TimKotowski/RAWG-Game-Api/README.md

 The decoder doesn't have to allocate a huge byte slice to accommodate for the data read- Tt can simply re-use a small buffer which will be used against the Read method to get all the data and parse it.
 This saves a lot of time in allocations

-The JSON Decoder can start parsing data as soon as the first chunk of data comes in - it doesn't have to wait for everything to finish downloading.
+The JSON Decoder can start parsing data as soon as the first chunk of data comes in, it doesn't have to wait for everything to finish downloading.